What are the benefits of getting life insurance when you’re younger?

 Term life insurance

-An accelerated underwriting term life insurance policy is a type of term life policy that doesn’t require a medical exam.
-For some millennials with few health conditions in their medical histories, this can be a good option for getting term life insurance on a shorter timeline.
+Accelerated underwriting policies don’t require a medical exam for approval.
+For some millennials with few health conditions in their medical histories, this can be a good option for getting term life insurance quickly — sometimes in a matter of days.

 Other life insurance options for millennials & Gen Z